jzhan211/academic-kickstart/content/authors/Jing Liu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-weight: 20
+weight: 12
 user_groups:
-- Former Members
+- Lab Members
 ---